wrf/birth_rate_by_month/README.md

 ## Some general trends ##
 Click here for a [pdf of all countries](https://github.com/wrf/birth_rate_by_month/blob/main/all_countries_combined.UNdata_20210419.pdf) with data, and excluding a few that were completely noise, typically due to very low population/birth rate (less than 100 or so).

-Climate and temperature seem to have a strong effect:
+Climate and temperature seem to have a strong effect, even across cultures or geopolitical regions.
+This was noted already in the 60s by [Takahashi 1964](https://pubmed.ncbi.nlm.nih.gov/14242746/).

 * Several countries have a very even distribution, including Ireland and the UK, which have temperate, oceanic climates.
 Other large temperate-climate countries, like USA or Japan, show a mostly even distribution, with a slight, but consistent, peak in autumn.
+This may be a feature of the modern world, and also large country sizes that span several climate regions.
 * Many countries in Europe (and elsewhere) show a pattern with a July-September double peak, including Italy, Germany, Austria, Switzerland, Poland, and Slovakia, among others.
+* Most Christian countries (e.g in Europe, Central Americas, Philippines) have a birth peak in September, like resulting from conceptions around Christmas time.
 * The earlier parts of the timeseries show that most Nordic countries (Norway, Sweden, Denmark, Finland) formerly had an April peak, but that this is switching to the "European" pattern in modern times.
 This plausibly could be cultural, but also could be the result of warming or climate factors.
 * Tropical countries, like Cuba or Jamaica, have a trough in springtime (9 months offset from hot summer) and a peak in autumn.
 One theory relates this to [high temperatures in the summer time](https://doi.org/10.1016/j.envres.2011.01.023), hypothesized to affect [motility of sperm](https://www.jstor.org/stable/2061888) citing a single study of [only 56 patients](https://doi.org/10.1016/0028-2243(88)90140-2).
 That is, people aren't having less sex in the summer, just fewer pregnancies.

 ## Germany and Austria ##